Adisu4/Lumped-parameter-Hemodynamic-Modeling-of-upper-thoracic-aorta/README.md

-# Hemodynamic Modeling of Upper Thoracic Aorta and ODEs.
+# Hemodynamic Modeling of Upper Thoracic Aorta and solver for OD.
 This repository contains the Python source code and detailed report for the task on 0D lumped-parameter blood flow modeling, parameter calibration, and identifiability analysis